QubesOS/qubes-doc/user/security-in-qubes/ctap-proxy.rst

 The above assumes a ``work`` qube in which you would like to enable ctap.
 Repeat the ``qvm-service`` command for all qubes that should have the client proxy enabled.
-Alternatively, you can add ``qubes-ctap-proxy`` in VM settings -> Services in the Qube Manager of each qube you would like to enable the service.
+Alternatively, you can add ``qubes-ctap-proxy`` in :menuselection:`VM settings -> Services` in the Qube Manager of each qube you would like to enable the service.
 Attempting to start the ``qubes-ctap-proxy`` service in the device-hosting qube (``sys-usb``) will fail.

 In Fedora templates: